datacarpentry/image-processing/episodes/02-image-basics.md

 Effectively, the red is at 7/255 or 2.8 percent of its potential, the green is at 1/255 or 0.4 percent, and blue is 110/255 or 43.1 percent of its potential.
-So when you mix those three intensities of color, blue is winning by a wide margin, but the red and green still contribute to make it a slightly different shade of blue than 0,0,110 would be on its own.
+So when you mix those three intensities of colour, blue is winning by a wide margin, but the red and green still contribute to make it a slightly different shade of blue than 0,0,110 would be on its own.

-These colors mapped to dimensions of the matrix may be referred to as channels.
+These colours mapped to dimensions of the matrix may be referred to as channels.
 It may be helpful to display each of these channels independently, to help us understand what is happening.
 We can do that by multiplying our image array representation with